bitboxer/bitboxer.de/_posts/2012-04-19-important-email-lessons-part-1-priority.markdown

 [![](/images/2012-04-19-important-email-lessons-part-1-priority/Bildschirmfoto-2012-04-19-um-06.06.41.png)](/images/2012-04-19-important-email-lessons-part-1-priority/Bildschirmfoto-2012-04-19-um-06.06.41.png)

 But what is it good for?
-If you think it is as a hint for the reader to explain how important this mail is, you are wrong ;) .
+If you think it is as a hint for the reader to explain how important this mail is, you are wrong :wink: .

 This is a "pro active spam filter".
 In the beginning of email, software developers tried to find a way to distinguish emails by self-important persons